thorpej/CoPicoVision/README.md

 * More bugs may yet be discovered; I have not yet put together the audio section or tested with 2 controllers.

+## Changes

+### Rev 0.2
+* Fixed the swapped controller port issue in rev 0.1.
+* Changed the footprint of R501 to be vertical to make it easier to fit the needed 1/2 watt resistor.
+* Added a 1.5K current-limiting resistor (R502) between the SN76489AN
+  (U501) and the base of the emitter-follower (Q501).
+* Added a 0.01uF capacitor (C504) between the base of the emitter-follower (Q501) and ground.
+This, in conjunction with the 1.5K current-limiting resistor (R502), forms a passive low-pass filter with a cut-off frequency of ~10KHz.
+* Rerouted some digital signals further away from the audio output path.
+* Moved the cartridge connector towards the rear of the board by 1mm.

 ## Acknowledgements
 First of all, I want to say that I was inspired to take a crack at this by the Leako project, which you can read about [here](https://www.leadedsolder.com/tag/leako).